Revised June 2007; Revised June 2010; Revised January 2011; Revised December 2012; Revised March 2015

 |Over 3 full years of service or tenured or tenure-track faculty||90%||75%|

 Tuition discount benefit amounts listed above are for full-time (1.0 FTE) employees working regular appointments.
-The benefit levels are prorated for part-time employees on regular appointments of at least half-time (.5 FTE) but less than full-time (1.0 FTE).
+Benefit levels are prorated for part-time employees on regular appointments of at least half-time (.5 FTE) but less than full-time (1.0 FTE).

 The employee and his/her spouse or qualified domestic partner are eligible for undergraduate and master’s level studies.
 Employees, spouses and qualified domestic partners are limited to one master’s degree using tuition benefits.
-If employees or spouses/domestic partners are enrolled in a PLU graduate program, it will be taxable income to the employee and will most likely increase your taxes withheld and decrease your net pay.
+If employees or spouses/domestic partners are enrolled in a PLU master’s program, it will be taxable income to the employee and will most likely increase your taxes withheld and decrease your net pay.
 The value of the remission will be added to your taxable income, July and August for Summer classes; October, November and December for Fall classes; February for J-term classes and March, April and May for Spring classes.
 Each calendar year, IRC section 127 allows employees the first $5,250 of their master’s level remission tax-free.
 Dependent children are eligible for undergraduate studies.
-Tuition benefits for undergraduate course work is limited to 144 credits for all participants.
+Tuition benefits for undergraduate course work is limited to 144 attempted credits for all participants.
 Dependent children are limited to one bachelor’s degree using any tuition benefits and once they have received a bachelor’s degree are no longer eligible.
 Doctoral studies are not eligible for tuition remission benefits.
 Certificates outside of a degree program are not eligible for tuition remission benefits.
 Additionally, summer online courses are not eligible for tuition remission benefits as they are already heavily discounted.

 - No additional remission (e.g. alumni discount) is available in addition to tuition remission benefits.